gabriel19913/DataScienceWithPython/Repositories.md

 * [pydantic](https://github.com/samuelcolvin/pydantic) - Data parsing and validation using Python type hints https://pydantic-docs.helpmanual.io/
 * [PyInfra](https://github.com/Fizzadar/pyinfra) - pyinfra automates infrastructure super fast at massive scale.
 It can be used for ad-hoc command execution, service deployment, configuration management and more https://pyinfra.com
 * [PySyft](https://github.com/OpenMined/PySyft) - A library for encrypted, privacy preserving machine learning https://www.openmined.org/
+* [Qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
 * [Realtime PyAudio FFT](https://github.com/tr1pzz/Realtime_PyAudio_FFT) - A simple package to do realtime audio analysis in native Python, using PyAudio and Numpy to extract and visualize FFT features from a live audio stream.
 * [shap](https://github.com/slundberg/shap) - SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
 * [sidetable](https://github.com/chris1610/sidetable) - sidetable builds simple but useful summary tables of your data https://pbpython.com